DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/tools.md

 ---
-title: "Neural Systems and Signals Group - Tools"
+title: "Dynamics and Neural Systems Group - Tools"
 layout: textlay
-excerpt: "Neural Systems and Signals Group: Tools"
+excerpt: "Dynamics and Neural Systems Group: Tools"
 sitemap: false
 permalink: /tools/
 ---

 ### Github

-Our group's Github page is [here](https://github.com/NeuralSystemsAndSignals).
+Our group's Github page is [here](https://github.com/DynamicsAndNeuralSystems).
 You can find software packages for the tools we develop, and investigate code for reproducing results in our published papers.

 ### CompEngine